-ADG Strategy Group Founder & Principle – Areas of expertise: Strategy, Planning, Outreach, Public Affairs and Government Expert
+ADG Strategy Group Founder & CEO – Areas of expertise: Strategy, Planning, Outreach, Public Affairs and Government Expert

 An advocate at heart, Shira always aligned herself with organizations that can bring about positive change that create impact in the community.
 Prior to establishing ADG Strategy Group, Shira served as Associate Vice President of Strategic Initiatives for the University of Miami Health System, South Florida’s only academic based health system.
 She played a critical role in the strategic planning efforts for the Sylvester Comprehensive Cancer Center and architected and executed an $80 million state appropriation with the Governor and Florida Legislature to propel Sylvester into the national spotlight as a distinguished center for cancer care.
 In addition, Shira led successful strategy efforts relating to certificate of need, International Medicine, Community Health Delivery Systems and developed the community outreach portfolios for Sylvester in Broward, Palm Beach and Miami Dade Counties.
 During her tenure with University of Miami Government Affairs, she served as the principle advocate at the State and Federal levels of government and advocated for more than $100 million in annual state appropriations.